Bitdoze Logo

 n8n Integration

-Connect Stirling PDF with n8n for powerful document processing workflows:
+Connect Stirling PDF with n8n for document processing workflows:

 1. Trigger: Email attachment received